nf-core/website/sites/docs/src/content/docs/guides/quick_start/installation.md

   - Can be installed by any user
   - Can be installed by any user
   - Less reproducible than Docker / Singularity
-    - There can be changes in low-level package dependencies over time
+    - Low-level changes in package dependencies may occur over time
-    - The software still runs in your native operating system environment and so core system functions can differ
+    - Software still runs in your native operating system environment — core system functions may differ
 - [Mamba](https://mamba.readthedocs.io/)
   - A faster implementation of Conda